 Some of the checks set up in this way have no preset threshold values.
 This is usually the case because there are no reasonable default values that would be sufficient in most cases.
 However, these can be set up in a few simple steps.
 For example, you can find the MySQL Sessions & Connections rule via the familiar Host & Service Parameters.
 This can be used to define meaningful threshold values for the MySQL sessions service that are useful for your MySQL instance.

-We have also not specified any threshold values for the utilisation of the maximum number of simultaneous connections specified by MySQL, since these depend much more on the structure of your MySQL instance than with other services.
+We have also not specified any threshold values for the utilization of the maximum number of simultaneous connections specified by MySQL, since these depend much more on the structure of your MySQL instance than with other services.
 The establishment of corresponding threshold values can be accomplished in a jiffy with a rule from the MySQL Connections set.
+The same goes for the amount of open connections.

 The size of individual databases in MySQL is monitored by the mysql_capacity check plug-in.
 Threshold values for this plug-in can be determined with the Size of MySQL databases rule.